 The term gig economy began to arise in the midst of the 2008 financial crisis as an answer to the weak job market and as a way to lower the barrier for people to make ends meet.
 As the years went by and technology shaped more and more aspects of our lives, companies had to quickly meet new burning demands, and shift into a more adaptable mindset in order to stay ahead of competitors.
 The gig economy enables businesses to now, with minimal effort, fill a knowledge gap in their organizations within minutes at a minimal cost, and get access to a world of specialists across borders.
 Perks like having the flexibility to choose your own working hours, maintaining a better work-life balance, and having an opportunity to earn an additional salary are why gig workers are flooding the internet.

 But, this is not entirely true – at least not for everyone.
 Gig workers also face a great deal of uncertainty with no guaranteed payouts, no standard benefits, and a field that’s getting more and more competitive.
 Despite the fact that there are gig economy platforms to connect businesses with a quality pool of talents.
 Some of these challenges remain unresolved until there’s a solid foundation and safety net for giggers’ to fall back on.
-This has put pressure on companies like Uber, who has proposed a new model for gig workers to be provided with guaranteed benefits.
-Just as companies expect high quality work, giggers should receive the same consideration in return.
+This has put pressure on companies like Uber, which has proposed a new model for gig workers to be provided with guaranteed benefits.
+Just as companies expect high-quality work, giggers should receive the same consideration in return.

 Despite the uncertainty that comes with choosing a more flexible path, Upwork saw a 24% increase in the number of sign-ups on their platform this summer compared to previous years.
 This means that even during a pandemic, people are still turning to freelance work.